|Travis Hamonic suprised coach Benoit Groulx with his exceptional play.

 It was apropos.

 Vancouver prospect Cody Hodgson scored the game-winner 9:55 into the second period.
-His goal put Team Red up, 3-0, but John Tavares scored a little more than nine minutes later and New Jersey draft pick Patrice Cormier added a late third-period goal.
+His goal put Team Red up 3-0, but John Tavares scored a little more than nine minutes later and New Jersey draft pick Patrice Cormier added a late third-period goal for Team White.

 Dallas prospect Jamie Benn led the way for Team Red with a goal and an assist.
 Boston draft pick Maxime Sauve and Minnesota prospect Colton Gillies also scored for Team Red.

-Jamie Benn led all players with four points on two goals and two assists during the three-game series.
-John Tavares led Team White with two goals and three points.
+Benn led all players with four points on two goals and two assists during the three-game series.
+Tavares topped Team White with two goals and three points.
 Tyler Ennis also had three points for Team Red, including a goal and two assists.

 Other than Tavares, Alex Pietrangelo and Nicholas Deschamps were the only other Team White players who finished with more than one point.